A Curious Mind

 Born on August 22, 1834, Samuel Pierpont Langley spent his formative years in Roxbury, a neighborhood of Boston, Massachusetts where his father was a wholesale merchant.
 Langley, who later recounted, “I cannot remember when I was not interested in astronomy,” began observing stars through his father’s telescope by age nine.
 At age eleven, Langley enrolled in the Boston Latin School, the oldest public school in the United States, which fostered his early interest in all things mathematical and mechanical.
 After graduating in 1851 at age seventeen, Langley realized that employment opportunities in astronomy were limited and decided to focus on civil engineering and architecture.
 Rather than attend college, Langley found employment with a Boston architecture firm.
 At the same time, Langley satisfied his love of astronomy by building telescopes with his brother and studying the planets, moon, and stars.
 He would eventually continue his architectural career in St. Louis and Chicago, where he became proficient in mechanical and freehand drawing.

 In 1864, Langley returned to Boston and in 1865 embarked on a Grand Tour of Europe with his brother to study at museums and learn about new scientific discoveries and innovations.
-Upon his return, Langley would finally find employment in the field of astronomy at the Harvard College Observatory where he served as an assistant, maintaining and building the facilities’ equipment.
+Upon his return, Langley would finally find employment in the field of astronomy at the Harvard College Observatory where he served as an assistant, maintaining and building the facility’s equipment.
 In 1866 he moved on to serve as a Professor of Mathematics at the U.S. Naval Academy where he was also in charge of restoring the observatory.

 In 1867, Langley accepted the position Professor of Astronomy and Physics and Observatory Director at the Western University of Pennsylvania’s (now University of Pittsburgh) Allegheny Observatory.
 The observatory had fallen on hard times and possessed inadequate equipment and funding to advance astronomical studies.
 In 1869, Langley devised a plan to generate funds needed to modernize the observatory.

 Post-Civil War Pennsylvania experienced rapid expansion of the railroad system which carried coal and iron ore to factories along the East Coast.
 The synchronization of time between stations was critical to maintaining the flow of goods and passengers and to avoid accidents.
 With a seemingly infinite number of railway stops along each line, time management had become a significant limitation on the railroad’s capacity.
 Langley realized that astronomy held the key to solving this challenge.
 Utilizing a transit telescope at the Allegheny Observatory, Langley used regular celestial observations to create the Allegheny Time System, a highly accurate time clock with readings transmitted twice daily to over 300 Pennsylvania Railroad telegraph offices over 2,500 miles of track.
 The railroad agreed to pay the observatory for this service, and soon jewelers, watchmakers, banks, and government offices followed suit.
-The revenue stream allowed Langley to greatly improve the Allegheny Observatory and and expand the scope of his astronomical research.
+The revenue stream allowed Langley to greatly improve the observatory and expand the scope of his astronomical research.

 Allegheny Observatory, c.
 1886, by George W. Tea.
 (Courtesy of Archives Services Center/University of Pittsburgh)